JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 Alright, I'll admit it took me a couple of runs at this before I got it working.
 The decode loop is similar; read a buffer full of **MeowMeow** strings and then reverse the encoding from strings to bytes.
+From the file [mmdecode.c][15]:

 ```C
 /* mmdecode.c - MeowMeow, a stream decoder/decoder */